phyver/create_symmetry/README.md

 ## System Requirements

 This program is written in Python3, using the following additional libraries:

 - numpy, for efficient computation on large arrays,
-- pillow, for efficient image generation,
+- pillow, for efficient image generation.

 You cannot run the program without them.